Email: janemillar93@gmail.com

 I make hand-built, mainly wall-based ceramic works.

-'Jane Millar makes wall-based ceramic sculpture and starts with the idea of energy within the unseen interior of a ceramic object, and its actions on a surface.
-The work explores a territory between ideas of what is natural and unnatural; between plant, material culture, body, and earth.'
+My wall-based and free-standing ceramic sculpture and installation starts with the idea of energy within the unseen interior of a ceramic object, and its actions on a surface.
+The work explores a territory between ideas of what is natural and unnatural.
+Recent works in both ceramic and mixed materials deal with un-locatable resemblances, repetitions, echoes and memory; between material culture, body, extra-terrestrial and earth.

 Planets, moons and meteorites...
 Their battered or smooth, scratched and stained, inlaid and exploded shapes and surfaces result from unseen interior actions, and unstoppable exterior energies.
 The shapes are coiled, punctured, pushed, bombarded and encrusted.
 They are chemical portraits too - of oxides, silica, carbonates...